Felipe Rojas

 Fiorella Macchiavello

-Fiorella Macchiavello is a graduate student in the Master’s program in Clinical Psychology at Adolfo Ibáñez University, where she also earned her Bachelor’s degree in Psychology.
+Fiorella Macchiavello is a graduate student in the Master’s program in Clinical Psychology at Adolfo Ibáñez University, supervised by Sebastian.
+She also earned her Bachelor’s degree in Psychology at the same institution.
 Her experience as a research assistant includes contributions to projects in experimental psychology and neuroscience.
 In particular, her work focuses on exploring the impact of socioeconomic vulnerability on empathic brain responses and prosocial behavior, as well as collaborating on studies related to social cognition and consumer behavior.

 José Bórquez